Advancing Diversity, Equity & Inclusion

 Our first enterprise-wide employee resource group.
 WIN is open to all professional associates.
 It focuses on issues that are important to our female associates and connects them with opportunities, experiences and networking relationships across Fortune Brands.

-Fortune Brands has partnered with the NEW, a premiere learning and leadership community.
-The mission of NEW is to advance women, grow business and transform our industry’s workplace through the power of our community.
-More than 100 Fortune Brands women have joined NEW.
+Fortune Brands has partnered with NextUp, an organization dedicated to advancing all women, growing business, and transforming our workplaces through the power of community.
+More than 100 Fortune Brands women have joined NextUp.

 Women’s Engineering Network for STEM & Advocacy (WENSA)

-WENSA is an internal community of Global Plumbing Group associates who serve to further the professional development of women in science, technology, engineering, and mathematics (STEM) so that they can contribute to the organization to their fullest potential.
-WENSA participants engage in professional development events, and get support to strengthen their professional network.
+WENSA is an internal community of Water Innovations associates who serve to further the professional development of women in science, technology, engineering, and mathematics (STEM) so that they can contribute to the organization to their fullest potential.

 We Succeed When Everyone Belongs